Woahingjoe/Losing-Brain-Cells-idle/README.md

 Features how many brain cells were lost, ways to increase amount lost, and money.
 This uses bootstrap 4.0 as of writing this.

-Version 1.5:
+Version 1.51:
-- Saving finally implemented, but not yet working as intended
+- Loading should be fixed, need testing.

 Issues not yet resolved:
 - Bad/ not fleshed out progression,